hapax/hapax.github.io/assets/bhqc.md

 	</figure>

-A natural question is how the information stored in the black hole is related to its physical parameters, things we can measure.
+A natural question is how the information stored in the black hole is related to its physical properties, things we can measure.
 In the 1970s, Jacob Bekenstein and Stephen Hawking discovered something remarkable.
-They learned that the amount of information you can store in a black hole, the number of bits, is proportional to the area of the black hole horizon.
+They learned that the amount of information you can store in a black hole, the number of bits, is proportional to the area of the horizon, that is, the surface area of the black hole as it appears from outside.
-In fact, up to some small numbers we're not going to worry, its the area of the black hole $\mathcal{A}$ divided by somthing called the *Planck area*, which is the unique area you can build out of basic physical constants:
+In fact, up to some numbers we're not going to worry, it's the area of the horizon, $\mathcal{A}$, divided by something called the *Planck area*, which is the unique area you can build out of basic physical constants: